marvelousNinja/cloudfoundry_helios_guide/README.md

 # Introduction

-So, you've decided to play with Helios and deploy your app to CloudFoundry.
-Good for you.
+So, you've decided to play with Helios and LoopBack.
+And even more: you want to deploy your app to CloudFoundry.
+Lucky for you, I've got just the ticket.

+# Helios
 Let's grab some toys and:
 *  Install & setup PostgreSQL
 *  ... and Helios